-Only the local public health unit can declare an outbreak and declare when it is over.

-- The IPAC Lead and/or delegate will follow the direction of the public health unit in the event of a suspect or confirmed COVID-19 outbreak. - The IPAC Lead and/or delegate will follow any guidance provided by the local public health unit with respect to any additional measures that must be implemented. - The local public health unit is responsible for managing the outbreak response. - Local public health units have the authority and discretion as set out in the Health Protection and Promotion Act to coordinate outbreak investigation, declare an outbreak based on their investigation, and direct outbreak control measures.
+- The local public health unit will declare when an outbreak is over. - The IPAC Lead and/or delegate will follow the direction of the public health unit in the event of a suspect or confirmed COVID-19 outbreak. - The IPAC Lead and/or delegate will follow any guidance provided by the local public health unit with respect to any additional measures that must be implemented. - The local public health unit is responsible for managing the outbreak response. - Local public health units have the authority and discretion as set out in the Health Protection and Promotion Act to coordinate outbreak investigation, declare an outbreak based on their investigation, and direct outbreak control measures.